 General understanding is that the nuclear reactor exploded and unleashed radioactive material – and that ‘human error’ was to blame.
 So, can a television drama such as the HBO series on Chernobyl play a role in raising awareness of human factors?

 I was pleased to see that the dramatisation didn’t just focus on human error, but examined wider organisational, societal and political issues.
 As a human factors specialist I often stress the limitations of simply blaming an incident on human error.
 The Chernobyl mini-series has created discussion about these wider issues and provided us with an opportunity to communicate the limitations (and potential misuse) of the “human error” concept.
-We should therefore be utilising this drama series as a means to engage with, and educate, our key stakeholders.
+We should therefore be utilising this drama series as a means to engage with, and educate, our key stakeholders on human factors.

 The RBMK type of reactors at Chernobyl were unstable during startup and shutdown.
 At low power, with loss of cooling water, the nuclear chain reaction (that under normal circumstances produces electric power) can accelerate and become uncontrollable.
 On 26 April 1986, a sudden power surge during systems testing led to a steam explosion that destroyed one of the nuclear reactors (Unit 4) and released massive amounts of radioactive material over the former Soviet Union and much of Europe.